Ask A Dermatologist: Which Skincare Products Should Teenagers Use?

 Ask A Dermatologist: How Do I Care for Menopausal Skin?

 On the plus side, the hormonal shifts and the impact on our skin associated with the menstrual cycle should calm down.
 Many women also find that hormone triggered acne ceases or improves upon reaching menopause, although hormone replacement therapy (HRT), which is a common treatment during menopause, can also trigger acne in some cases.

 How should I change my skincare during the menopause?

 Our Soothe + Smooth Moisturiser also contains hyaluronic acid, another superstar hydrator.
-“Hyaluronic acid is another good moisturising ingredient to look out for as it functions as a humectant, meaning it draws in water from the environment and the deeper layers of your skin.
+“Hyaluronic acid is another good moisturising ingredient to look out for in your skincare as it functions as a humectant. drawing in water from the environment and the deeper layers of your skin,” explains Dr Ben.

 If you weren’t using them already, now is the time to introduce retinoids.
 Retinoids, such as retinol and tretinoin, are derived from vitamin A and are the gold-standard topical treatment for fine lines and wrinkles.
-They accelerate skin cell turnover and increase collagen production and should be an essential part of your menopausal skin routine.
+They accelerate skin cell turnover and increase collagen production, so they should be an essential part of your menopausal skin routine.
 Niacinamide is also a fantastic active ingredient for menopausal skin – it’s an antioxidant that boosts collagen and ceramide production while reducing inflammation.

 It’s important to use active ingredients cautiously in menopausal skin, as increased dryness and thinning means the skin can be more prone to side effects and irritation.
 We’d recommend that you go slowly, don’t overdo it, and increase the potency gradually, to build up tolerance.
 The Skin + Me Daily Doser is packed with active ingredients and tailored to your needs – it also changes over time as your skin adapts.